-Decide on the end use of the space to be waterproofed – depending on the desired end-use, BS 8102:2009 defines three Grades of internal environment, and the level of waterproofing protection that is required for each one:
+Decide on the end use of the space to be waterproofed.
+Depending on the desired end-use, BS 8102:2009 defines three Grades of internal environment.
+These are the level of waterproofing protection that is required for each one:

-One the internal Grade has been established, it is important to select a waterproofing system that is capable of achieving the required environment
+Once the internal Grade has been established; it is important to select a waterproofing system that is capable of achieving the required environment.

-To assist the specifier in deciding on the correct waterproofing specification, the Newton Waterproofing Index (or ‘NWI’) is a unique waterproofing specification tool that has been developed as a means of assessing the ability of a waterproofing specification to successfully protect an earth-retaining or below-ground structure.
+To assist the specifier in deciding on the correct waterproofing specification, the Newton Waterproofing Index (NWI) is a unique waterproofing specification tool.
+It has been developed to assess the ability of a waterproofing specification to successfully protect an earth-retaining or below-ground structure.

 This assessment is based both upon the type of structure involved, and the type/s of waterproofing being used.
-The purpose is to give specifiers an accurate understanding of the potential success of different specifications and builds, as well as helping to guide them through the myriad of different waterproofing products and combinations available in the market.
-Visually, this assessment is then represented as a NWI ‘score’ that can be used to judge each waterproofing specification.
+The purpose is to give specifiers an accurate understanding of the potential success of different specifications and builds.
+It also helps to guide them through the myriad of different waterproofing products and combinations available in the market.
+Visually, this assessment is then represented as an NWI ‘score’ that can be used to judge each waterproofing specification.

-Whilst we understand their reticence, BS 8102:2009 states that regardless of conditions at the time of survey, one should consider that water ingress will occur at some time in the future, and also suggests that as well as water within saturated ground we must consider the following as potential sources of water ingress:
+While we understand their reticence, BS 8102:2009 states that regardless of conditions at the time of survey, one should consider that water ingress will occur at some time in the future.
+It also suggests that as well as water within saturated ground we must consider the following as potential sources of water ingress:

-The consequences of installing a damp proofing system where a waterproofing system should have been installed can be serious and very costly, with a high probability of water ingress and flooding.
+The consequences of installing a damp proofing system where a waterproofing system should have been installed can be serious and very costly.
+Choosing the wrong system can cause a high probability of water ingress and flooding.
 The resulting consequential loss can be devastating.